typelevel/kittens/README.md

 License v2, hosted on [GitHub][source].
 Binary artifacts will be published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.

-It is available for Scala 2.12, 2.13 and Scala.js.
+It is available for Scala 2.12 and 2.13, Scala.js 1.5 and Scala Native 0.4.

 To get started with sbt, simply add the following to your `build.sbt` file: